khairufde/getWeather-action/README.md

 <h1>Fetch Weather Data From <a href="https://openweathermap.org/">OpenWeatherMapAPI</a> and Automate it to Run Daily With Github Actions</h1>

 <h2>Description</h2>
-This project automates the process of collecting 5-day weather forecasts in London, schedule the script to run at 6am every day, and storing weather data into csv in github repository.
+This project automates the process of collecting 5-day weather forecasts in London, schedule the script to run at 6am UTC every day, and storing weather data into csv in github repository.
 <br />

 <h2>Languages and Utilities Used</h2>